avatar-kaleb/kalebmckelvey-site/blog/many-fundamental-data-structures-one-blog-post.md

 Arrays are collections of items, typically of the same type, that are stored continuously in a block of memory.
 More specifically, an array is initialized to a specific size, memory for that size is allocated, and then items are added up in different indexes of the array up to that size.

 Arrays hold the same type of data because it's easier to allocate memory when that is the case.
 For example, if you have an array of size 4, with the type of integer in Java, then the computer can allocate 4 bytes (1 byte for each integer) in memory for you.
+Last but not least, arrays are zero indexed, which means that indexes are starting at 0 for the first item.
+See the example for static array below!

 ![An example of how integers are stored in memory within an array.](/post-images/int-array-example.png)